Peruvian booby: Vocalizations

 Female Peruvian boobies have a range of vocalizations; from trumpet-like quacks to honks.
 The male booby, on the other hand, tends to whistle.
 This kind of auditory communication is unique to adult members of the species, as it takes a few years to be able to produce such vocalizations.

 Diet

 The diet of the Peruvian booby consists primarily of anchovy, particularly Peruvian anchoveta.
 However, there is some variation in their diet based on their life stage.
 As well as anchovy, they are also documented to eat mackerel, depending on the relative abundance of their prey.
 They rely on the cold, productive waters of the Humboldt Current upwelling system for a consistent food source.

-The events of El Nino have a significant impact on the success of the Peruvian booby, as they are responsible for a reduced availability of food for the birds.
+The events of El Niño have a significant impact on the success of the Peruvian booby, as they are responsible for a reduced availability of food for the birds.
 This in turn results in a decrease in breeding success.